HasanMansoor89/Online-Shopping-Center/README.md

 ## Usage

-- Start at `Page1.html` to view the login page.
+- Start at `index.html` to view the login page.
 - Click the "Submit" button to navigate to `Page2.html`, which lists available products.
 - Click on any product link to view detailed information on the respective product page (`Iphone15.html`, `SamsungS25.html`, or `GooglePixel8.html`).
 - Use the navigation bar to return to the login page or products page.

 **Note**: The login form is non-functional and serves as a placeholder.
-Image paths assume the `Images` folder is in the root directory.
+Image paths assume the `Images` folder is in the docs directory.

 ## Contributing